Insurance questions answered

 I'm a participating provider or "in-network provider," for these main CareFirst Maryland BlueCross BlueShield plans:

 There are a lot of different types of plans within these.
-To find out if your plan-policy applies, please check with CareFirst Maryland to see if mental health services (behaviorial health) are covered for individual psychotherapy and group psychotherapy.
-This means calling or logging in online with CareFirst to check your policy.
+To find out if your plan-policy covers behaviorial health-mental health, please check with CareFirst Maryland directly to see if mental health services (behaviorial health) are covered for individual psychotherapy and group psychotherapy.
+This means calling customer services or logging in online with CareFirst to check your policy.

-To help with that, scroll down for the insurance codes used for reimbursement.
-Use them to refer to when calling or logging in online with CareFirst and checking your plan's coverage.
+To help with that, scroll down this page for the codes used for reimbursement.
+Use them to refer to when you speak with customer care or when logging in online with CareFirst.

 I'm an out-of-network provider with all other insurance companies.